Feeling right with my smartphone.

 Take the “browsing experience.
 Most smartphone buyers look for the best browser, which becomes extremely important as 4G wireless comes to your town.
 Kendrick says: “…seems like a jarring interruption to what I now know can be a fluid experience.
 And don’t get me started on pinching to zoom in or out on web pages and how terrible that is on Android compared to iOS.”
 O.K., James, we won’t talk about pinching.
 That’s wrong.

 Henry Ford’s closing sales pitch for the Model-T (“You can have any car you want as long as it’s black”) was easy.
 Today’s smartphone buyer, however, after reading 50 reviews, checking Twitter and Facebook and asking friends, walks into a carrier store with a long list of questions.
 “Let’s see, was the last phone you showed me the new smartphone with extended GPS or did it have quad sound and speakers?”
 Gotta be right, not wrong.
+I have to walk out of the store feeling right with my smartphone.

-Or if you narrow down your choice to iOS vs. Android, follow Kendrick’s advice:
+If you narrow down your choice to iOS vs. Android, follow Kendrick’s advice:

 “I want the best user experience I can get.
 The good one delivered by the iPhone 4S makes it clear to me how wanting the Android experience actually is.
 It just feels wrong.”